 Skill 2.
 Anticipation (Convergent thinking).

-In the Evo Devo model, the only foresight thinking and action skill that is as fundamental as possibility exploration and generation is probability exploration and generation.
-Even though we may only be able to usefully predict 5% or so of our future at any time in many environments, as the 5/95 Rule proposes, finding that special set of predictable elements, including understanding what things are presently accelerating, converging, and emerging, and placing uncertainty boundaries around the less-predictable elements, gives us a framework of constraints on the future, and a critical advantage in strategy and action.
-For just one excellent example of anticipation, read Thomas Hainlin’s From Headlines to Trendlines: Long-Term Investing for Wealth Expansion (PDF), 2013.
-The more high quality info is accessible via the web, and the more evidence-based our models, the more key aspects of our near-term future become predictable and profitable to understand.
+In the Evo Devo model of complex systems, the only foresight thinking and action skill that is as fundamental as possibility exploration and generation is probability exploration and generation, which we should typically do first, as it improves our efficiency and effectiveness.
+Even though we may only be able to usefully predict 5% or so of our future at any time in many environments, as the 95/5 Rule proposes, finding that special set of predictable elements, including understanding what things are presently accelerating, converging, and emerging, and placing uncertainty boundaries around the less-predictable elements, gives us a framework of constraints on the future, and a critical advantage in strategy and action.
+For just one good example of anticipation, read Thomas Hainlin’s From Headlines to Trendlines: Long-Term Investing for Wealth Expansion (PDF), 2013.
+The more high quality info is accessible via the web, and the more evidence-based our models, the more key aspects of our near-term future become both predictable and profitable to understand.

 Qualitative forecasting is also called judgmental forecasting, or if it is aspirational, visioning.
 Qualitative forecasting can be an excellent start, but turning those into quantitative forecasts and predictions may be the most important for strategy, and once they are that specific their after-the-fact error can be easily reviewed (Skill 8), and adjustments made for future efforts.
 A great forecast or prediction always has some probability attached to it, and is shared in a critical internal or external community, which analyzes results to better calibrate future forecasts.